Workshops – Versal SoC

 Description

-This workshop provides a deep exploration into the Vivado® Design Suite, Vitis Integrated Design Environment, and other development tools for users who want to take full advantage of the Versal device feature set.
+This workshop provides a deep exploration into the Vivado® Design Suite, the Vitis Integrated Design Environment, and other development tools for users who want to take full advantage of the Versal device feature set.

 The emphasis is on: